If these FAQ don't give you an answer to your query, you can contact us on firstname.lastname@example.org

 I'm a Cochrane contributor.
 How do I get free access to the resources?

-Cochrane authors have free access to all Cochrane Interactive Learning modules.
-Click the Log In button on the menu page and log in with your Cochrane Account.
-Once logged in, you will be able to access all the modules as well as see your progress and any certificates available for you to download.
+Click the 'Register' button on the menu page and log in with your Cochrane Account.
+If this is your first time accessing the modules (not including any free trial period) you will need to complete the registration process to access.
+This is a formality: the system will recognise your Archie role and you will receive a 100% discount on "purchase".
+Once logged in, you can access all nine modules as well as see your progress and any certificates available for you to download.

 Some other Cochrane contributors are also eligible for free access, including any contributors in HINARI A and B countries, Editorial teams, Information Specialists, Group Co-ordinators/Convenors/Directors and staff, Consumer referees, Copy Edit Support, Executive members, Governing Board members, and Translators.
 For other contributors, please see the instructions below on the free trial and individual subscriptions, and note that Cochrane Members are eligible for a discount on all subscriptions.